confluentinc/confluent-kafka-go/README.md

 Contributions to the code, examples, documentation, et.al, are very much appreciated.

-Make your changes, run gofmt, tests, etc, push your branch, create a PR, and [sign the CLA](http://clabot.confluent.io/cla).
+Make your changes, run `gofmt`, tests, etc, push your branch, create a PR, and [sign the CLA](http://clabot.confluent.io/cla).